JacobStoneman/Raindrops/README.md

 ## Tests

-The method has been fully unit tested ensuring each combination of outputs is generated correctly as well as tests for edge cases such as negative numbers.
+The method has been fully unit tested ensuring each combination of outputs is generated correctly as well as tests for edge cases such as negative numbers and factors of zero.

+Tests included:

+- FactorOf3ReturnsPling
+- FactorOf5ReturnsPlang
+- FactorOf7ReturnsPlong
+- FactorOf3And5ReturnsPlingPlang
+- FactorOf3And7ReturnsPlingPlong
+- FactorOf5And7ReturnsPlangPlong
+- FactorOf3And5And7ReturnsPlingPlangPlong
+- ZeroReturnsPlingPlangPlong
+- NoFactorOf3Or5Or7ReturnsNumberAsString